Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 #### Goerli Smart contract addresses

-For operator registration in a Goerli environment, you need to set the Delegation manager contract address as follows:
+For operator registration in a Goerli environment, you need to set the Delegation Manager contract address as follows:
 \
 The Operator CLI requires ECDSA keys for registration to EigenLayer.
 This is an Operator Ethereum address and key for interacting with Eigenlayer.